 When you meet with one of our funeral directors, you can be sure that your every detail and every wish will be taken into account.
 It’s important to have adequate time to be able to think through what these might be and allow for some of the initial shock and emotions to settle.

-Set aside 1-2 hours to meet and talk with our ladies to begin planning the funeral arrangements.
+Set aside 1-2 hours to meet and talk with our team to begin planning the funeral arrangements.

 Whilst you do not need to make every decision in that first meeting, it is helpful to have an idea about the day, time and place for the ceremony as family and friends are often anxious to know so that they can plan their time, especially if they need to travel or take time off work.